Skip to content

 Then reality hit hard.
 I sent out many resumes for a couple of months but only got one interview, and sadly, that didn’t go anywhere.

-After a very tough stretch (that actually included owning and running a restaurant – I’ll share that story another time), I received a call from a friend about a job at Home Shopping Network in Florida, which I enthusiastically took right away.
-I had finally broken into the job market, I thought to myself!
+After a very tough stretch (that actually included owning and running a restaurant – I’ll share that story another time – I received a call from a friend about a job at Home Shopping Network in Florida, which I accepted enthusiastically and immediately.
+I had finally broken into the job market!

-I find it troubling that college students work so hard to graduate but struggle to land jobs in their fields.
-So, I’ve made a commitment to helping college graduates kick off their careers stronger than I did.
+I find it troubling that college students continue to work so hard to graduate but struggle to land jobs in their fields, I’ve made a commitment to helping college graduates kick off their careers stronger than I did.

-As I find myself speaking with younger folks and providing them with career advice week in and week out, here are some of the main points that I share:
+As I speak with them week in and week out, here are some of the main points that I share:

 1. Build on the entrepreneurial spirit of your generation and those before you

-But know that there are no shortcuts to success.
-Get-rich-quick schemes are indeed schemes.
-Approach entrepreneurship with a mindset of hard work, ongoing learning, and progress, not with fantasies of easy money.
+Just remember, there are no shortcuts to success.
+Get-rich-quick schemes are exactly what they sound like: schemes.
+Instead, approach entrepreneurship with a mindset of grit, learning, and consistent action.

-As a side note here: 2 of our 3 recent hires at Start Up With Feras were recent graduates, and they’re amazing.
-You just have to find the right talent and nurture it.
+As a side note here: 2 of our 3 recent hires at Start Up With Feras were recent graduates, and they’re doing amazing work.
+The right talent, when nurtured, can thrive.

 2. Don’t allow anyone, not even generational theorists, to assign a label to you